Lúcio Mauro Vinhas de Souza

 Before joining Moody’s, Dr. Vinhas de Souza was a World Bank official based in its Washington, D.C. headquarters, where he worked in several subjects, from the euro area to China and Kazakhstan.
-Prior to that, he was between 2005 and 2010 the Head for Russia and Belarus and coordinator for the Western countries of The Commonwealth of Independent States at the Directorate-General for Economic and Financial Affairs (DG-ECFIN) of the European Commission (EC).
+Prior to that, he was between 2005 and 2010 the Head for Russia and Belarus and coordinator for the Western countries of the Commonwealth of Independent States at the Directorate-General for Economic and Financial Affairs (DG-ECFIN) of the European Commission (EC).
 Previously, between 2002 and 2005, he was Coordinator of Research Area at the Kiel Institute for the World Economy (IfW) in Kiel, Germany.
 Dr. Vinhas de Souza also held the position of Economist at the United Nations Secretariat between 1995 and 1997.
 He was also a Fellow at the ECARES-Free University of Brussels, a Visiting Researcher at the Central Banks of Estonia and Germany, and a member of the Managing Board of the University Association for Contemporary European Studies (UACES) between 2003 and 2006.

 Dr. Vinhas de Souza is also currently a member of the advisory board of the John F. Welch College of Business at the Sacred Heart University in the United States and a fellow at several research centers.
 He also has over a hundred different publications in several languages.

 Dr. Vinhas de Souza is married and has one daughter.

 Publications

+2024 “A Century of Global Economic Crises”, Palgrave Macmillan, Summer 2024.